ritesh-kanchi/Karate-Warrior/README.md

 # Karate-Warrior
-### Designed and Developed by Regular Studios
-An action-adventure game made with C# and Unity
+An action-adventure game made with C# and Unity (2020)